 You did it.
 You took the time and finally grew your hair out.
-You've now got a luscious full head of hair, but what do you do with it?
+You've now got a luscious full mane, but what do you do with it?

 Growing it out was the easy part, but do you know how to style men's long hair?
 Do you just let it keep growing?
 What products do you use in it?

 Don't worry, gents; I have you covered.
 I'll show you how to style men's long hair properly so you can keep rocking that head of hair without worry.

 - Men's Long Hair – What Does It Mean?

 - Long Hairstyles For Men – Which Is Best For You?

 - What Styling Products Work Best On Men's Long Hair?